TerjeNorderhaug/refugeni/README.md

 Copyright © 2015 Terje Norderhaug

-Copyright © 2013 Marian Schubert
+Based on an app concept by Marian Schubert.

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.